Dedushka-CPU/FunBox/README.md

 ## What’s here?
 - A script with a car moving left and right.
+- LazyGenix is a fun program that generates random "genius" ideas (e.g., "catik-fatik with Wi-Fi").
+It sometimes gets lazy and refuses to work, and it swaps words for silly versions.

 ## Why?
 - To watch the car go.